rahe3431/deLight/README.md

 To set up the repository, see [INSTALL.md](INSTALL.md).

 Note:
-  be sure to use --recursive flag when first cloning repo git clone --recursive https://github.com/rahe3431/deLight.git
+  be sure to use --recursive flag when first cloning repo 'git clone --recursive https://github.com/rahe3431/deLight.git'

-  in addition, the go programming language is a dependency for poryscript, use:  sudo apt-get install golang
+  in addition, the go programming language is a dependency for poryscript, use  'sudo apt-get install golang'